Worcester Red Sox

-The Worcester Red Sox (nicknamed the WooSox) are a professional minor league baseball team based in Worcester, Massachusetts.
+The Worcester Red Sox (nicknamed the WooSox) are a professional minor league baseball team based in Worcester, Massachusetts, United States.
 (Note: Worcester is 45 mi from Fenway Park in Boston.)
 Beginning play in 2021, the team is the Triple-A affiliate of the Boston Red Sox, succeeding the Pawtucket Red Sox.
 The team competes in the International League, known as the Triple-A East for the 2021 season, and plays home games at Polar Park in Worcester, Massachusetts.

 History

 In February 2015, a group of New England business leaders, led by Larry Lucchino, purchased the Pawtucket Red Sox, a Triple-A affiliate of the Boston Red Sox since 1973.
 By mid-April, ownership was exploring moving the team from Pawtucket to Providence, Rhode Island.
 In September, Governor of Rhode Island Gina Raimondo stated that the land in Providence being considered for a stadium, "was not suitable and there were too many obstacles that remained."
 During 2016, a feasibility study was conducted on potential renovations of the team's Pawtucket ballpark, McCoy Stadium; and from mid-2017 to mid-2018, building a new ballpark in Pawtucket was explored.

 A financing arrangement for partial public-funding of new stadium in Pawtucket was rejected by team ownership, who announced on August 17, 2018, that the team would relocate to a new stadium in Worcester, Massachusetts, in April 2021.
 While it was initially reported that team would be named the Worcester Red Sox, the club announced a "name-that-team" competition in November 2018.
 The team name was officially announced on November 25, 2019, and confirmed to be the Worcester Red Sox with "WooSox" as the nickname.

 Like Providence, Worcester fielded a short-lived major league ballclub in the early 1880s, the Worcester Worcesters, who competed in the National League.